-From her Disney days to her vulnerable music inspired by her struggles, Demi Lovato has had quite the evolution during her years in the spotlight.
-She has been very candid about her past while emulating how to overcome and persevere amid adversity.
+From their Disney days to their vulnerable music inspired by their struggles, Demi Lovato has had quite the evolution during their years in the spotlight.
+They have been very candid about their past while emulating how to overcome and persevere amid adversity.

-Lovato became a household name after she starred in the Camp Rock films on Disney Channel with the Jonas Brothers.
-She even landed her own show — Sonny With a Chance — but she checked into rehab in 2010 for substance abuse issues.
+Lovato became a household name after they starred in the Camp Rock films on Disney Channel with the Jonas Brothers.
+They even landed their own show — Sonny With a Chance — but they checked into rehab in 2010 for substance abuse issues.

-The New Mexico native slayed the music industry upon her return, releasing hit after hit with “Skyscraper,” “Confident,” “Give Your Heart a Break,” “Sorry Not Sorry” and “Cool for the Summer.”
+The New Mexico native slayed the music industry upon their return, releasing hit after hit with “Skyscraper,” “Confident,” “Give Your Heart a Break,” “Sorry Not Sorry” and “Cool for the Summer.”

-After celebrating six years of sobriety in 2018, Lovato admitted months later in her song “Sober” that she relapsed.
-In July 2018, she was hospitalized after a near-fatal drug overdose.
-She came back stronger again after completing treatment at a rehabilitation facility.
+After celebrating six years of sobriety in 2018, Lovato admitted months later in their song “Sober” that they relapsed.
+In July 2018, they were hospitalized after a near-fatal drug overdose.
+They came back stronger again after completing treatment at a rehabilitation facility.

 Scroll down to revisit Lovato’s transformation through the years.